Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marco Gonzales and Luis Medina are the projected starters when the Seattle Mariners and the Oakland Athletics face off on Tuesday at T-Mobile Park, at 9:40 PM ET.
+Jarred Kelenic and the Seattle Mariners head into the third of a four-game series against Carlos Perez and the Oakland Athletics at T-Mobile Park, Wednesday at 9:40 PM ET.

-The favored Mariners have -225 moneyline odds to win against the underdog Athletics, who are listed at +180.
-The game's total is listed at 9 runs.
+The favored Mariners have -275 moneyline odds against the underdog Athletics, who are listed at +220.
+Seattle is a 2.5-run favorite (at +105 odds).
+The game's over/under is set at 8.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.